 The department of history is home to many first generation graduate students and faculty members.
 With many of our faculty identifying as first generation, we believe in offering prospective students all the advice we can give and ensuring that resources are available to those who need them.
 Please take a few minutes to look through the resource links to the left in the “First Generation Graduate Students” menu and then feel free to reach out to Graduate Director, Lawrence Hatter, or Program Coordinator, Jordan Pike, with further questions.

 Below are some words of advice for first generation graduate students from Drs.
 JoAnn LoSavio and Robert McCoy!

-Dear First-Generation College Student,
+Dear First-Generation Graduate Student,

 - It will feel like you don’t belong here, but you do.

 - You belong in graduate school and academia.

 - You have something worth saying because your voice and work is important.